NaveenDK/ecommerce-front/README.md

 3. Make it so clicking the plus icon on the image adds the item to the cart.
 (Console.log the cart items array to see that it's working)

- Branch to start `add-image-to-cart` , and check the solution `rftr-cart-items`
+ Branch to start `add-image-to-cart` , and check the solution `rftr-add-to-cart`